Rod Dedeaux

+Dedeaux also coached the United States national team at two different editions of the Summer Olympic Games: Tokyo 1964 and Los Angeles 1984.

 Early life

 Born in New Orleans, Louisiana, Dedeaux moved to Los Angeles and graduated from Hollywood High School in 1931.
-He played baseball at the University of Southern California for three seasons.
+He played baseball at the University of Southern California for three seasons and was a member of the Trojan Knights.
 Dedeaux then played professional baseball briefly in 1935, appearing in two games as a shortstop for the Brooklyn Dodgers late in the season.
-The following year while playing for Dayton in the Mid-Atlantic League, he cracked a vertebra while swinging in cold weather and his playing career ended.
+The following year while playing for Dayton in the Mid-Atlantic League, he cracked a vertebra while swinging in cold weather, ending his season.
+Dedeaux played parts of two minor league seasons in 1938 and 1939 before retiring from professional baseball.
 He then turned to coaching in the semi-pro and amateur ranks.

 Career

 Dedeaux invested $500 to start a trucking firm, Dart (Dedeaux Automotive Repair and Transit) Enterprises, which he built into a successful regional business.
 When his college coach, Sam Barry, entered the U.S. Navy during World War II, he recommended Dedeaux to take over the team in 1942 for the war's duration.
 Upon Barry's return in 1946, they served as co-coaches with Dedeaux running the team each year until Barry finished the basketball season.
 USC won its first national title in 1948, over Yale, captained by first baseman George H. W. Bush.
 The finals were held at Hyames Field in Kalamazoo, Michigan, settled by a 9–2 win in the third and deciding game.

 Following Barry's death in September 1950, Dedeaux became the sole coach and proceeded to build on his early success to establish the strongest program in collegiate baseball.
 Prior to his retirement in June 1986, Dedeaux's teams won ten additional College World Series titles in Omaha, including five straight (1970–74) and six in seven years.
 No other coach had won more than three titles until 1997.

 At USC, Dedeaux coached dozens of future major leaguers, including Ron Fairly, Don Buford, Tom Seaver, Dave Kingman, Roy Smalley, Fred Lynn, Steve Kemp, Mark McGwire, and Randy Johnson.
 Throughout his USC career, he accepted a nominal salary of just $1 per year since his trucking business supplied him with a substantial income.
 He turned down numerous offers of major league coaching positions, including invitations from Los Angeles Dodgers manager Tommy Lasorda to join his staff, always rejecting them due to his preference for the college game and his desire to remain close to his family.